 Roški slap was a peaceful place to retreat after what was turning into an overcrowded afternoon at Skradinski buk.
-The waterfalls are a bit further away here, and there was a no swimming sign, but that didn’t stop someone from jumping into the water for a quick refreshing dip.
+Here, the waterfalls are a bit further away.
+There is a no swimming sign, but that didn’t stop someone from jumping in for a quick refreshing dip.
 There is shaded grass area on the water’s edge, which from here looks like a large, calm lake.
 There’s a few smaller waterfalls landing in a stream nearby, and a restaurant a bit up from the water where you can enjoy these beautiful views.
-This part of Krka was practically empty, and we relaxed under the shade of the trees (and by that I mean constantly got up to stop our mini man from eating duck feathers, sticks, or trying to crawl directly into the water).
+This part of Krka was practically empty, and we relaxed under the shade of the trees (and by that I mean constantly got up to stop our son from eating duck feathers, sticks, or trying to crawl directly into the water).

-After all three of us were fully exhausted from all this relaxation, we headed up the river to explore the “necklaces” and the cave, Oziđana Pećina.
+After spending some time near the lake, we headed up the river to explore the “necklaces” and the cave, Oziđana Pećina.

 The necklaces are a series of banded rapids, which we thought would look best if viewed from above.
 In order to get the better view, we headed up the nearby wooden staircase that leads up to the cave.
-After 517 steps, we arrive to find the gate to the cave locked.
+After 517 steps, we arrived to find the gate to the cave locked.
 A sign at the bottom noting that the cave was closed would’ve been nice, but the stellar views from the top were worth it.